 “For no one can come to me unless the Father who sent me draws them to me, and at the last day I will raise them up” (John 6:44).

 But we have been united with the life of Christ, a life that will never die!
 What a gift Christ has given us!
 What a gift Christ has given to the world.
-It is here for you to, whomever you are.
+It is here for you too, whomever you are.
 And it is completely, and utterly free.
-But we must be willing to turn away from sin, and what sin is, is not up for us to decide.
+But we must be willing to turn away from sin, and, what sin is, is not up to us to decide.
 It is up to God.
-So turn to God, and turn to Jesus, for he said of His sheep, “I will never reject them” (John 6:37) and if you do the same, not rejecting His Love, then Jesus will be with you!
+So turn to God, and turn to Jesus, for He said of His sheep, “I will never reject them” (John 6:37) and if you do the same, not rejecting His Love, then Jesus will be with you!
 As written in the book of Haggai,

 “Then Zerubbabel son of Shealtiel, and Jeshua son of Jehozadak, the high priest, and the whole remnant of God’s people began to obey the message from the Lord their God.
 When they heard the words of the prophet Haggai, whom the Lord their God had sent, the people feared the Lord.
 Then Haggai, the Lord’s messenger, gave the people this message from the Lord: “I am with you, says the Lord!”
 (Haggai 1:12-13).

 Thus, we can confidently say that God has broken the bondage sin had over us, and has indeed given His Holy Spirit “to those who obey him” (Acts 5:32).

 I am still working on this too, alongside you, whomever is reading this.
 I hope you see it through, and I have faith, that “God, who began the good work within you, will continue his work until it is finally finished on the day when Christ Jesus returns” (Phillipians 1:6).
 Because Christ will finish the work He began within us, we can trust that although we were as He said, we will also be as He says.
 These words, then, apply to those whom obey God: